 Preaching, counseling, mentoring, desktop publishing, bulletin editing, writing, and graphic designFreed-Hardeman University, Henderson, Tennessee

-Adjunct Professor, Freed-Hardeman University — Taught for-credit course at UT Martin (Fall 2015), “Scheme of Redemption”Student Center sponsored by churches of Christ at UT Martin, Martin, Tennessee
+Adjunct Professor, Freed-Hardeman University — 2015, 2021-22Student Center sponsored by churches of Christ at UT Martin, Martin, Tennessee

 Campus Minister, University of Tennessee at Martin, June 2000 – December 2016